Cohabitation Agreements in the UK - Beginner’s Guide

 Share

 Learn how a cohabitation agreement can protect you and your partner.
-This Aatos guide explains what you need to include in the agreement, and why it's so important for couples living together to have one.
+We'll explain what you need to include in the agreement, and why it's so important for couples living together to have one.

 A cohabitation agreement is essentially a contract that unmarried couples living together in the UK can use to set out clear rules for managing their property, money, and other responsibilities if they ever decide to separate.